Slide, Splash, Swim at Water Parks Across North Carolina

 5 Lions Water AdventureKinstonSee on map

-As the Kinston area continues to grow as a destination for grown-up fun, you'll appreciate being able to take the kids out to Lions Water Adventure .
-Let them soar through the zebra and lion slides, while the low-splash slide is great for the little ones, as well as the Kiddie Lagoon.
+As the Kinston area continues to grow as a destination for grown-up fun, you'll appreciate being able to take the kids out to Lions Water Adventure.
+Let them soar through the zebra and lion slides, while the low-splash slide and Kiddie Lagoon are great for the little ones.
 There's also an 8-lane lap pool that's perfect for competitive swimmers and fitness buffs.

 6 Great Wolf Lodge & Resort